spitzc32/Machine-Problems/README.md

 # Machine-Problems

-Compromises of the problems that were given as homework to practice skills in:
+Compromises of the problems that were given as homework to practice skills in

       -loops
       -Memory Allocation